daniellehandel/PersonalWebsite/content/project/FlippingMetrics/index.md

 -	Examples and practice learning materials built in R/RMarkdown that students can download and learn both principles and applications, primarily centered around real-world data and examples,
 -	Lecture and teaching materials from the newly-added “lab” component of the Statistics & Econometrics sequence which teaches students the foundational programming tools for statistical and econometric analysis.

-The project has a second component: connecting to professional application.
+The project has a second component -- : connecting to professional application.
 This segment will invite non-academic professionals who use econometrics in practice to speak to students about their training, experience, and overall career paths.

 Timeline: in development, beta completed by summer, 2020.